French Classification Of Activities - Nomenclature d'activités française (NAF), France

 Where is it used?

 The NAF is primarily used by INSEE to categorize economic activity in France.
 Major national databases such as the Sirene Directory (which contains detailed information on all businesses and establishments in France) use the NAF.
-Other government agencies as well as private companies use the NAF for a range of purposes.
-In addition to its administrative and regulatory uses, the NAF is a widely used in academic research on business and economic issues in France.
+Other government agencies as well as private companies use the NAF for a range of statistical and administrative purposes.
+For private companies and self-employed persons, the selection of the right NAF code is crucial as it relates to matters such insurance premiums, eligibility for public programs etc. The NAF is also widely used in academic research across disciplines, for example:

 Further Resources